4.2 Drainage access points

 Access point to underground drainage pipes

-This exemption covers work to drains via a purpose-made access point and carried out by an authorised person.
+Work to drains via a purpose-made access point can be carried out without a building consent, provided the work is done by an authorised person.

 What is exempt